LLNL/axom/src/components/shroud/docs/advanced.rst

 ^^^^^^^

 Options are used to customize the behavior of Shroud.
-The are defined in the YAML files as a dictionary.
+They are defined in the YAML files as a dictionary.
 Options can be defined at the global, class, or function level.
 Each level creates a new scope which can access all upper level options.
 This allows the user to modifiy behavior for all functions or just a single one::